Vasaka (Malabar Nut): Benefits, Uses, and Where to Buy Authentic Adhatoda Supplements

 ✅ Lab-Tested: No pesticides or artificial dyes.

 ✅ Best Price: Rs.
-199 for 100g (35% cheaper than local stores).
+249 for 30 Capsules (35% cheaper than local stores).

 Classification of Malabar Nut (adhatoda vasica)